uhasker/getting-things-done-in-next-js/src/chapter1/12-writing-decent-code.md

 ```

 Same goes for `findUrgentTasks` and `countUncompletedTasks`.
-You should in fact try it.
+You should in fact try to do that yourself.

 Generally, the takeaway from the section is this: